ONSdigital/dp-developer-site/static/retirement/index.md

 title: Guide to our approach to the retirement of API endpoints
 ---

-This guide documents our approach to the retirement API endpoints and what users can expect when an endpoint is going to be retired.
+This guide documents our approach to the retirement of API endpoints and what users can expect when an endpoint is going to be retired.

 ## Why are endpoints retired?